 Unlike other solar panels, the installation of these panels is pretty uncomplicated.
 This ease of installation is partly due to the flexibility.

 Whether you want to place this on curved or uneven surfaces or use it as your RV solar panel, it’s all straightforward.

 Size and Weight

 While it is the longest flexible panel in our review, it is also the thinnest.
 Knowing it is just about 0.08 inches thick, its high level of flexibility is not so surprising.

 These bendable panels are not the lightest solar panels in our review.
 But it weighs just 4 pounds, which should not be hard to carry.
 Also, its weight is just about 25% of what traditional panels of equal size would weigh.

 - Remarkable durability – offers the highest water resistance of all the reviewed flexible solar panels.

 - Highly efficient – more so than polycrystalline solar panels.

-- Bends through 248 degrees – more than any of the other flexible solar panels in our review.
+- Bends through 248 degrees – more than any other flexible solar panel in our review.

 - The connecting cable could be a bit longer.

 The Socentralar Flexible Solar Panels impressed on various fronts.
 From durability to power output and efficiency – it offers more-than-satisfactory performance on all fronts.